Horatio Hornblower: Legacy

 Ernest Hemingway is quoted as saying, "I recommend Forester to everyone literate I know", and Winston Churchill stated, "I find Hornblower admirable."

 The popular Richard Sharpe novels by Bernard Cornwell were inspired by the Hornblower series; Cornwell avidly read the series as a child, and was disappointed to learn that there was no similar series chronicling the Napoleonic Wars on land, so he set out to rectify this.

 The first of Patrick O'Brian's Aubrey/Maturin novels was commissioned by an editor at American publisher J. B. Lippincott & Co., who thought that it was likely that O'Brian could write more novels in the Hornblower genre.

-The Richard Bolitho series by Douglas Reeman (writing as Alexander Kent) has drawn him acclaim "as the true heir to the highly successfully C. S. Forester [author of the Horatio Hornblower series of sea adventures]."
+The Richard Bolitho series by Douglas Reeman (writing as Alexander Kent) has drawn him acclaim "as the true heir to the highly successful C. S. Forester [author of the Horatio Hornblower series of sea adventures]."

 Dudley Pope was encouraged by C. S. Forester to create his Lord Ramage series of novels set around the same period.

 Gene Roddenberry was influenced by the Hornblower character while creating the Star Trek characters James T. Kirk and Jean-Luc Picard.
 Nicholas Meyer, director of some of the Star Trek films, frequently cites Horatio Hornblower as one of his primary influences.

 David Weber's character Honor Harrington closely parallels Hornblower, and Weber deliberately gave her the same initials.
 Like Hornblower, Harrington comes from a modest background, lacking patronage of any sort, and throughout the series accrues promotions, peerages and other honours, rising to the rank of admiral.

 Lois McMaster Bujold's Vorkosigan Saga uses the Hornblower series as a structural model.

 The astronauts of the 1972 Apollo 17 mission to the Moon named a small crater near the landing site Horatio in honour of Horatio Hornblower.

 In 1980, US President Jimmy Carter gave his speech accepting the Democratic Party's nomination on August 14.
 This was notable for his gaffe intended to be a tribute to Hubert Humphrey, whom he referred to as "Hubert Horatio Hornblower".